Hashbrownsss/LLM-Inference/README.md

 An intelligent LLM inference server that routes requests to the optimal model based on request complexity — minimizing cost-per-correct-answer.

 > **Why this project?** vLLM optimizes for throughput.
-We optimize for cost-per-correct-answer.
+I'm trying to optimize for cost-per-correct-answer.
 These are fundamentally different objectives.
 [Read the design document](design/DESIGN.md)

 ## Quick Start